-Response: We recognize that a community's well-being and economic vitality hinge on many different factors, but the Department's focus must be on technical and regulatory standards for air permit issuance.
-It's also important to note that the Department does not have authority over zoning or to make decisions about where a facility will be located, nor is the Department involved in decisions about tax incentives, property transactions, or contract negotiations as those matters are outside the Department's regulatory purview.
+Response: We recognize that a community's well-being and economic vitality hinge on many different factors.
+However the Department's focus must be on technical and regulatory standards for air permit issuance.
+It's also important to note that the Department does not have authority over zoning or to make decisions about where a facility will be located.